 Employers must complete Section 2 of Form I-9 in its entirety within three days of the employee’s date of hire.
-To complete Section 2, physically examine documents presented by the employee that establish his or her identity and employment authorization.
+To complete Section 2, physically examine the documents presented by the employee in-person or remotely examine using an alternative procedure authorized by the Secretary of Homeland Security to verify the employee’s identity and employment authorization.
 Do not specify which documents from the “Lists of Acceptable Documents” on Form I-9 the employee must present.
-Employers may reject a document if it does not reasonably appear to be genuine or to relate to the person presenting it.
+Employers may reject a document if it does not reasonably appear to be genuine and to relate to the person presenting it.

-- The arrival portion of Form I-94/ with a temporary I-551 stamp and a photograph of the individual.
+- The arrival portion of Form I-94/I-94A with a temporary Form I-551 Alien Documentation, Identification & Telecommunications (ADIT) stamp and a photograph of the individual.

-- The departure portion of Form I-94/ with a refugee admission stamp or computer-generated printout of I-94 with admission code “RE.”
+- The departure portion of Form I-94 with a refugee admission stamp or computer-generated printout of Form I-94 with admission code “RE.”

 Employers have the option of treating all rehired employees as new hires by completing a new Form I-9 and creating a case in E-Verify.
-However, employers also have the option of completing Section 3 for all rehires and only completing a new Form I-9 and creating an E-Verify case upon rehiring employees for whom no previous E-Verify cases were created.
+However, employers also have the option of completing Section B, Reverification and Rehire, for rehires and only completing a new Form I-9 and creating an E-Verify case upon rehiring employees for whom no previous E-Verify cases were created.

 If you rehire a former employee within three years of the initial execution of the previous Form I-9, but did not create an E-Verify case, or if you created a case and did not receive a result of employment authorized, have the employee complete a new Form I-9 and create a case in E-Verify.